 Ignorance of the devices of the devil is another kind of ignorance that will hinder someone’s success (2 Corinthians 2:11).
-You should not glorify the devil, but you should not underrate his intelligence; he has wiles, devices.
+You should not glorify the devil, but you should not underrate his intelligence; he has wiles or devices.
 You should not be ignorant of this.
-These wiles or devices are neither hidden nor new; they are things he has used before, and is still using, because they are still working for him!
+These wiles or devices are neither hidden nor new; they are things he has used before and is still using because they are still working for him!
 They are well documented in the Bible.
 Study your Bible and ask the Holy Spirit to teach you.

 Many don’t succeed because of multi-faceted ignorance!
 They require the multi-faceted wisdom of God to get out of the woods.
 In the school of life, wisdom is the principal!
-Wisdom will direct your life to the path of success.
+Wisdom will direct your life on the path to success.
 The Bible says, “Wisdom is the principal thing; therefore get wisdom.
 And in all your getting, get understanding” (Proverbs 4:7 New King James Version).

-As we fellowship with Him daily, God speaks to our hearts what ensures success in life.
+As we fellowship with Him daily, God speaks to our hearts what will make us successful in life.
 He gives us divine insights and directions, which our brains are too small to generate.
-When we distant ourselves from Him, we deny ourselves these invaluable blessings.
+When we distance ourselves from Him, we deny ourselves these invaluable blessings.

 4. Trusting in man rather than in God.
 One of the surest ways to fail in life is to put your trust in man.
 As good and useful as man is, he is full of many limitations.
 Trusting in man has been the reason that many Christians have not succeeded in life.
 Don’t mistake the usefulness of man for his infallibility.
 Never replace God with a man in your life.
 That’s why many have failed.
 God is a jealous God.
 He sees to it that such persons fail!